devGod1994/brickellpaymentgateway-plugin/README.txt

 * Add complete order reference in order overview
 * Add version number to the plugin settings page
 * Add support for multiple instances.
 Now it is possible to add MobilePay, Paii and viaBill as separate payment methods.
 Each instance is based on the core module settings to ensure a minimum amount of configuration.
-* Add setting: pensopay_redirect - allows the shop owner to enable/disable the auto redirection in the checkout process.
+* Add setting: BrickellPay_redirect - allows the shop owner to enable/disable the auto redirection in the checkout process.
-* Remove setting: pensopay_mobilepay
+* Remove setting: BrickellPay_mobilepay
-* Remove setting: pensopay_viabill
+* Remove setting: BrickellPay_viabill
-* Remove setting: pensopay_labelCreditCard
+* Remove setting: BrickellPay_labelCreditCard
-* Remove setting: pensopay_labelViaBill
+* Remove setting: BrickellPay_labelViaBill
-* Remove setting: pensopay_debug
+* Remove setting: BrickellPay_debug
 * Fix problem with attempt of payment capture when setting order status to complete on a subscription order.
 * Updated translations